Lydia02/web-scraping/README.md

      ### Accessing the Web Application

 - Open your web browser and go to the URL provided by Live Server or `http-server`.
 You should now see the project running and can interact with the web application.
-- Navigate through the application sections to test different Regex patterns and data types as per the project's features.
+- Navigate through the application sections to test the project's features.

 This setup enables real-time interaction with the project, allowing you to view the visualized data.